matthosking-mydeal/MyDeal.TechTest/README.md

 ## Tips

-* Commit a number of times to show your pgoression.
+* Commit a number of times to show your progression.
 * Add comments in the code where it's unclear.
 * Don't be afraid to leave something for future improvement (and let us know what your thoughts were!)